switchalls/sw-tinyweb/README.md

 # Tiny web server

-A simple HTTP 1.1 server designed for use on low powered embedded platforms.
+A simple HTTP 1.1 server designed for use on low powered embedded platforms, eg. Android.

 ## Building